 - To tackle this challenge, the Rockefeller Foundation and the EIB have announced a global coalition to provide sustainable energy for one billion people within this decade.
 Development finance, global energy and multilateral agencies commit under this global coalition to accelerate electrification as the cornerstone of an equitable, global economic recovery.

 - We have also partnered with the United Nations and other partners for a global energy roadmap outlining concrete actions to achieve clean, affordable energy for all by 2030 and net-zero emissions by 2050.
 We are-co-leading together with key partners the technical report on Finance and investment.
 Find out more about this collaboration

 The City Climate Finance Gap Fund

 The Gap Fund paves the way for cities to deliver ambitious infrastructure development for low-carbon, resilient and livable cities.
 It provides technical assistance for early-stage planning and project preparation.
 It unlocks a pipeline of financially viable urban investments that contribute to local transformation, global climate goals and green recovery.
 The Gap Fund was announced at the United Nations Climate Action Summit 2019 and was launched in September 2020.
-It is funded by Germany and Luxembourg and implemented by the World Bank and the European Investment Bank.
+Since its operational launch, it has approved technical assistance for 33 cities, turning their climate ambitions into finance-ready projects.
+It is funded by Germany and Luxembourg and implemented by the European Investment Bank and the World Bank.